The Boscobel Dial

-The Boscobel Dial is a regional newspaper based in Boscobel, Wisconsin and printed in Lancaster, Wisconsin.
-The Boscobel Dial is owned by Morris Multimedia.
-The newspaper was first published in 1872. it currently has a circulation of 5,100 copies.
+The Boscobel Dial is a weekly newspaper based in Boscobel, Wisconsin and printed in Lancaster, Wisconsin.
+It publishes Thursday and is owned by Morris Multimedia.

+History

+The newspaper was first published in 1872.

-In 1956 the Dial was bought by reporter and editor Ralph Goldsmith, who ran it with his wife until selling it in 1992.
+In 1956, the Dial was bought by reporter and editor Ralph Goldsmith, who ran it with his wife until selling it in 1992.
 On its sale, Goldsmith cited his son's reluctance to follow him into the business.
 Goldsmith was entered into the Wisconsin Newspaper Hall of Fame in 2002.

 The paper was sold by William Hale to Morris Multimedia in 2002 as one paper in a seven paper deal.